 - Sex: Hepatitis B can be spread through unprotected sexual contact with an infected person.

 Most people with chronic hepatitis B infection appear healthy and do not exhibit any symptoms.
-You can take a short health assessment created by the Centers for Disease Control and Prevention (CDC) to see if you are at risk for chronic hepatitis B infection.
+You can take a short risk assessment to see if you are at risk for chronic hepatitis B infection.
 The only way to diagnose hepatitis B is by a blood test.
-If you are at risk for chronic hepatitis B and you have not already been tested, ask your doctor for a one-time blood test to see if you are infected.
-If you are not infected, the 3-shot hepatitis B vaccine series will protect you for life.
-If you are already infected, talk to your doctor about how to monitor your health and options for treatment.
-Not everyone with chronic hepatitis B will need treatment.

 If you do not have insurance, you can contact the following clinics to ask about free or low-cost screening: